spencee1315/reading-notes/class6a_js_reading.md

-# This is my reading from CODE-102 class 4 on HTML
+# This is my reading from CODE-102 class 6 on Javascript

 This is reading from the book JavaScript & jQuery by Jon Duckett